What is Blockchain Technology? How Does It Work?

 The Process of Transaction

-One of Blockchain technology’s cardinal features is the way it confirms and authorizes transactions.
+One of Blockchain technology’s cardinal features is how it confirms and authorizes transactions.
 For example, if two individuals wish to perform a transaction with a private and public key, respectively, the first person party would attach the transaction information to the public key of the second party.
 This total information is gathered together into a block.

-The block contains a digital signature, a timestamp, and other important, relevant information.
+The block contains a digital signature, timestamp, and other relevant information.
 It should be noted that the block doesn’t include the identities of the individuals involved in the transaction.
 This block is then transmitted across all of the network's nodes, and when the right individual uses his private key and matches it with the block, the transaction gets completed successfully.

 Here’s a use case that illustrates how Blockchain works: